 Bauer field is considered one of the finest small college facilities in the nation.
 Features include a three-foot high brick wall with a 40-foot net behind home plate for a backstop, as well as enclosed bullpen areas.
 Both pens include a four-foot elevated bench that overlooks the field, which gives the facility a Fenway Park feel.
 Adjacent to the left field bullpen is a new clubhouse and manual scoreboard, which were added in the fall of 2015.
 The clubhouse offers Bishop players a lockerroom, shower, and lounge area, as well as a detailed history of NCWC’s storied program.

 The field measures 324 feet down the left field line, 369 feet in the left center gap, 397 feet to center, 371 feet in the right center gap, and 329 feet down the right field line.
 Left field has a large sign reading "Bauer Field," while a 25’x 40’ Batters Eye is located in center field for a black backdrop.
-The entire fence surrounding Bauer Field is covered with black windscreen and protective yellow tubing.

 Finally, the facility has a two-story pressbox that houses media and statisticians on the top floor.
-For fans’ convenience, a concession stand is located under the pressbox, and two restroom facilities are located by the entrance, which was upgraded in the spring of 2012 to feature "Guzzo Gateway" (pictured left).
+New championship signs have also been added to the back of the pressbox that recognize the 23 Conference Titles, 12 Regional Titles, and 2 National Titles the program has won over the past 40 years.
+For fans’ convenience, a concession stand is located under the pressbox, and two restroom facilities are located by the Guzzo Gateway entrance.